-In order to obtain the cross-section off nucleons in the nucleus, it is necessary to take into account the in-medium effects.
-The basic models imployed in event generators rely on impulse approximation schemes, the most simple of which is the Relativistic Fermi Gas Model.
-The most common implementations are the Smith-Moniz [42] and Bodek-Ritchie [43] models.
-However, these simple Fermi-Gas model can not reproduce the strong suppression of the forward going muons, which has been observed in K2K, MiniBooNE and the other experiments.
-This kind of small q^2 suppression could be reproduced by taking into account more realistic nuclear binding effects.
-For example, medium correction for rather simple local Fermi-Gas model, which is calculated with random phase approximation, is known to give large suppression in small q^2 .
-Some of the generators started implementing this kind of nuclear medium corrections.
-Recent hadronic energy measurements by MINERvA have shown that the simple global Fermi-gas model is not appropriate to reproduce the small energy deposit.
-Therefore, several generators implemented local Fermi-gas model or more sophisticated models.
+In order to obtain the cross-section off nucleons in the nucleus, it is necessary to take into account various in-medium effects.
+Most of the models used for neutrino-nuclear scattering kinematics were developed in the context of few-GeV inclusive electron scattering, by experiments going back nearly 50 years.
+The basic models employed in event generators rely on impulse approximation schemes, the most simple of which is the Relativistic Fermi Gas Model.
+The most common implementations have been the Smith-Moniz [35] and Bodek-Ritchie [36] models.
+However, the results from neutrinonucleus scattering experiments in 2000 and afterwards, such as K2K, MiniBooNE have shown large discrepancies from the naive expectation from the models.
+Most striking differences are a suppression of forward going muons (low Q^2), a high Q^2 enhancement in the event rate, and an overall larger than expected number of observed events.
+In order to reproduce the data, the quasielastic axial mass was used as the effective parameter and increased by roughly 20% from the nominal values obtained by an earlier generation of bubble chamber experiments using hydrogen or deuterium [16].
+These inconsistency between nucleon and nucleus targets suggests that the simple nuclear model is not appropriate in describing the data.
+Moreover, these simple Fermi-Gas models are not expected to describe the kinematical distributions of final state nucleons.
+Actually, recent hadronic energy measurements by MINERvA have shown that the simple global Fermi-gas model is not appropriate to reproduce the small energy deposit.
+Therefore, several generators have to implement better models, such as local Fermi-Gas model or more sophisticated models.
 Within the electron scattering community, the analogous calculations have for decades relied on spectral functions, which incorporate information about nucleon momenta and binding energies in the impulse approximation scheme.
-The NuWro and GiBUU generators currently use spectral functions, they are incorporated into NEUT as an option, and several of the other generators are incorporating spectral function models at this time.
-It is known from photo and electro-nuclear scattering that the Delta width is affected by Pauli blocking and collisional broadening.
-These effects are included in some, but not all, generators.
+Therefore, most of the generators have implemented the spectral functions in their latest releases.